“Thoughts, a Flock of Crows” by Choi Jeong-Rye

 Choi Jeong-Rye (1955—) was born in the city of Hwasong in Gyeonggi-do.
 She attended Korea University where she completed her BA, MA, and PhD in Korean literature.

-Since first being published by Hyundae Shihak (현대시학) in 1990, her writing has won multiple awards: the Baeksok Prize for Literature (2012), Hyundae Munhak Award for Literature (2007), Kim Dal-Jin Prize for Literature (1999), and the Yi Soo Prize for Literature (2003).
+Since first being published by Hyundae Shihak (현대시학) in 1990, her writing has won multiple awards: the Baeksok Prize for Literature (2012), Hyundae Munhak Award (2007), Kim Dal-Jin Prize for Literature (1999), and the Yi Soo Prize for Literature (2003).

 Besides having been published in English, Choi Jeong-Rye also participated in the 2006 International Writing Program held by the University of Iowa.
 A semi-autobiographical essay and several poems from that gathering are available online.
 In the essay written at the University of Iowa Choi Jeong-Rye remarks: